City Heat

 City Heat is a 1984 American buddy-crime comedy film starring Clint Eastwood and Burt Reynolds, written by Blake Edwards and directed by Richard Benjamin.
-The film was released in North America in December 1984.

-The pairing of Eastwood and Reynolds was expected to be a major box-office hit, but the film earned a disappointing $38.3 million against a $25 million budget, making it a net money loser after production, promotion and distribution costs.

 Plot

-In Kansas City, 1933, police lieutenant Speer goes to a diner for coffee.
-Two men arrive, looking for a former cop turned private eye named Mike Murphy.
-Speer and Murphy were good friends until the latter left the force.
-The men pounce on Murphy the minute he arrives.
-Speer ignores them until a goon causes him to spill his coffee.
-Both goons are thrown through the front door.
-Murphy sarcastically thanks Speer for saving his life.
+In Kansas City, 1933, police lieutenant Speer is having coffee at a diner when two men ambush a former cop turned private eye named Mike Murphy.
+Speer ignores them scuffling, but when a goon causes him to spill his coffee, he throws both goons out the front door.
+Murphy, who had been good friends with Speer before leaving the force, sarcastically thanks Speer for saving his life.

-The two rivals have eyes for Murphy's secretary Addy.
-She loves both and proves it when, after tenderly kissing Murphy goodbye, she goes on a date with Speer.
-Murphy has a new romantic interest, a rich socialite named Caroline Howley, but finds himself unable to commit.

-Speer and Addy go to a boxing match where the mob boss Leon Coll is present.
-Murphy's partner Diehl Swift is also there, and he seems to be in cahoots with Primo Pitt and his gang.
-Swift is in possession of a suitcase whose contents are supposed to be the accounting records of Coll's operations.
-The ledgers are the target of both Pitt's gang and Coll's gang.
-Coll's financial records are actually in the possession of his bookkeeper, who met and colluded with Swift earlier at the club where black singer Ginny Lee is the star attraction.
+Murphy is unable to commit to his newest romantic interest, a rich socialite named Caroline Howley.
+His secretary Addy loves both men, tenderly kissing Murphy goodbye before leaving on a date with Speer.
+They go to a boxing match where mob boss Leon Coll is present.
+Murphy's partner Diehl Swift is also there, and seems to be in cahoots with Primo Pitt and his gang.
+Swift carries a suitcase allegedly containing the accounting records of Coll's operations, ledgers wanted by both Pitt's gang and Coll's gang.
+Coll's bookkeeper has the actual ledgers, and met with Swift earlier at a club where black singer Ginny Lee is the star attraction.
+Speer and Addy tail Swift from the boxing ring to his apartment where he's confronted by Pitt and his thugs.
+Ginny is taken hostage but escapes and Swift is killed.
+A thug opens the suitcase, finds it empty, and throws Swift's body out the window.

-Swift leaves the boxing ring, tailed by Speer and Addy, and he is confronted by Pitt and his thugs at his apartment with Ginny, who is taken hostage.
-She manages to escape but Swift is killed during a struggle with Pitt.
-A thug opens the suitcase, but it is empty.
-He picks up Swift's body and throws it out the window, where it lands on the roof of Speer's parked car (occupied by the horrified Addy, who waits while Speer goes to investigate in the apartment).